 See our new Variants page, which is intended as a primer to promote understanding of the dizzying array of new variants which the pandemic is creating at an accelerating rate.
 The other charts on this site have been significantly pared down to those for which credible and reasonably timely pandemic-related statistics are still available.
 We have reluctantly dropped all international comparisons because the quality and availability of the data are now simply too poor.

 This site shares the results of an ongoing personal project to better understand why the pandemic has developed in such a damaging way in Canada, what other jurisdictions have done to better protect their citizens from those impacts and what we can collectively do to reduce the carnage of the unnecessary third wave which is now upon us.
 It neither represents nor receives funding from any other person or organization.
 The sole purpose is to provide the latest and most meaningful data and insights related to the pandemic and its impact on our society in a readily accessible format.
 You will find many meaningful charts and analyses which provide context for the statistics summarized in the above table by clicking on the Global, Canada, Ontario and Kingston menus.
 For more details, see the About page.

-PCR testing of municipal wastewater is usually a leading indicator of infection rates.
-As you can see in our composite chart, COVID viral counts are now at their highest so far this year and continuing their steep climb.
-Positivity rates for PCR tests among the minority of Ontarians who still qualify are also very high, but do not appear to be rising as rapidly as in recent weeks.
-COVID hospitalization rates, on the other hand, do seem to have plateaued.
-The caveat there is that published hospitalizations and other vital statistics such as death rates are almost always retroactively increased as late-arriving data are incorporated.
+PCR testing of municipal wastewater serves as the best leading indicator of infection rates.
+As you can see in this week’s composite chart, Ontario COVID viral counts have continued their steep climb and have already exceeded last December’s peak.
+Positivity rates for PCR tests among the minority of Ontarians who still qualify also continued to climb.
+According to the data, Canadian COVID hospitalization rates appeared to have plateaued, as have Ontario’s.
+That data is unfortunately questionable in terms of identifying current trends since hospitalizations, among other vital statistics such as death rates, are almost always retroactively increased as late-arriving data are incorporated.